organizze/gulp-sass-glob-import/README.md

-gulp-sass-bulk-import
+gulp-sass-glob-import
 =====================

-gulp task to allow importing directories in your SCSS
+gulp task to allow importing directories in your SCSS.
+Different from [gulp-sass-bulk-import](https://github.com/mathisonian/gulp-sass-bulk-import) in that I needed the output to not include the absolute path.

 ## installation

 ```
-npm install --save-dev gulp-sass-bulk-import
+npm install --save-dev gulp-sass-glob-import
 ```